skroon/depthfirstlearning.com/_posts/2020-03-31-VI-with-NFs.markdown

 4. Laurent Dinh, Jascha Sohl-Dickstein, and Samy Bengio, [Density Estimation using Real NVP](https://arxiv.org/pdf/1605.08803.pdf).

+5. Gustavo Deco and Wilfried Brauer, [Nonlinear higher-order statistical decorrelation by volume-conserving neural architectures](https://www.sciencedirect.com/science/article/pii/089360809400108X). this is an early forerunner of normalizing flows, with proposed flows that seems to match (volume-preserving) autoregressive flows.

+6. George Ho, [Autoregressive Models in Deep Learning - A Brief Survey](https://eigenfoo.xyz/deep-autoregressive-models) - an introduction to a variety of deep autoregressive networks.

 **Questions**:

 1. Figure 2 of [NICE: Non-linear independent components estimation](https://arxiv.org/pdf/1410.8516.pdf) labels the computation graph of a coupling layer using concepts from cryptography.
 Explain why this is a suitable metaphor.